 Most vehicles have to be continuously licensed, so if a vehicle's licence (rego) expires and isn't renewed the fees will be overdue.

-We send out payment demands when fees are overdue and a vehicle is then sold or its registration cancelled.
+We send out vehicle licence invoices when fees are overdue and a vehicle is then sold or its registration cancelled.
 The person recorded as the registered person for the vehicle before it was sold or cancelled will need to pay the outstanding fees.

-The fees on the payment demand need to be paid within 14 days.
-If they are not paid within that time, they could be referred to a debt collection agency.
+The fees on the vehicle licence invoice need to be paid within 14 days.
+If they're not paid within that time, they could be referred to a debt collection agency.

 Most vehicles must be licensed at all times.
 This means you need to keep your rego up-to-date.